meiming24/Blockchain_NITC/README.md

 # Blockchain_NITC

-This repository is about bloackchain knowledge, exercises, projects,... and many more
+This repository is about blockchain knowledge, exercises, projects,... and many more